tskit-dev/msprime/docs/mutations.md

 ### Matrix Mutation Models

-These classes are defined by an alphabet of possible alleles (`alleles`); an array of probabilities that determines how likely each allele is to be the root, ancestral allele (`root_distribution`); and a transition matrix specifying the probability for each allele to mutate to every other allele.
-Each class has specific values of these parameters to create the specific model.
+These classes are defined by an alphabet of possible alleles (`alleles`); an array of probabilities that determines how likely each allele is to be the root or ancestral allele (`root_distribution`); and a `transition_matrix` specifying the probabilities, given a mutation has occurred, that each allele will mutate to every other allele.
+Each class generates particular values for these parameters to create the specific model.
 For your own custom model these parameters can be set using {class}`msprime.MatrixMutationModel`.
-For more detail about how mutations are simulated in these models see {ref}`sec_mutations_matrix_mutation_models_details`.
+For more detail about how mutations are simulated in these models see {ref}`sec_mutations_matrix_mutation_theory`.

 (sec_mutations_matrix_mutation_models_details)=